Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Pilot Study Details

 Second, item-level LLM variance predicts misclassification against the human ground truth.
 Sorting items by their across-configuration LLM variance and splitting into tertiles gives a clear accuracy gradient: low-variance items achieve 100\% accuracy against the human majority, medium-variance items 78.6\%, and high-variance items 54.6\%.
 Items where LLMs disagree with each other are the items where LLMs are most likely to disagree with humans, so item-level TEE variance is a useful diagnostic for flagging which items require human review.

 Third, the TEE-recommended pipeline beats most arbitrary single-configuration alternatives.
-Drawing a random (variant, judge, temperature, replication) configuration and comparing its accuracy against the TEE-averaged pipeline shows the TEE design wins against 73.3\% of draws.
-The correlation between item-level LLM disagreement and human-LLM disagreement is $r = -0.68$, providing the item-level mechanism behind the aggregate accuracy gap.
+Drawing a random (variant, judge, temperature, replication) configuration and comparing its accuracy against the TEE-averaged pipeline shows the latter wins against 73.3\% of draws.
+The correlation between item-level LLM disagreement and human-LLM disagreement is $r = -0.68$, explaining the aggregate accuracy gap at the item level.

 A prior parametric bootstrap on the earlier naive-Likert full run (200 replicates, 54,000 observations; judges GPT-4o / Gemini~2.0~Flash / Claude~Haiku~4.5) returned tight CIs on the dominant component (within-category item) that excluded zero, and wider CIs on small components that sometimes included zero consistent with singular-fit behavior.
 The rank ordering was robust across the bootstrap distribution.
-Bootstrap CIs were not recomputed on the current CoT pipelines; the decompositions in Section~\ref{si:scoring_comparison} are REML point estimates.
+Bootstrap CIs were not recomputed on the current CoT pipelines.
+The decompositions in Section~\ref{si:scoring_comparison} are REML point estimates.